alexmingoia/purescript-pux/docs/API/Pux/DOM/Events.md

 targetValue :: DOMEvent -> String
 ```

-Return `event.currentTarget.value` if it exists, or an empty string if not.
+Return `event.target.value` if it exists, or an empty string if not.

 #### `mapEventHandler`